OctopusDeploy/docs/docs/octopus-rest-api/examples/feeds/delete-feed.md

 ---
 title: Delete feed
-description: An example script that deletes an existing external feed in Octopus using the REST API and Octopus.Client.
+description: An example script that deletes an existing feed in Octopus using the REST API and Octopus.Client.
 ---

-These scripts show how to programmatically delete an existing external feed in Octopus.
+These scripts show how to programmatically delete an existing feed in Octopus.

 ## Usage